The harmonic polytope: The volume of

 is finite for a given choice of complex coefficients $\lambda_{i,\alpha}$, then that number is bounded above by $d! \,\mv(Q_1,\ldots,Q_d)$.
 Moreover, if the coefficients $\lambda_{i,\alpha}$ are sufficiently generic, the number of solutions equals $d! \,\mv(Q_1,\ldots,Q_d)$. \end{theorem}

 The BKK Theorem is most often used to count or bound the solutions to a system of polynomial equations by computing the corresponding mixed volume.
-As Postnikov points out in \cite{Postnikov}, it can also be used in the reverse direction.
-This will be our approach: we will compute mixed volumes by counting the solutions to the associated systems of polynomial equations.
-This is seldom possible; but in our case, the resulting enumeration problems can be expressed in terms of the combinatorics of toric ideals of graphs and the enumeration of lattice points in polytopes.
+As Postnikov showed in his computation of volumes of generalized permutahedra \cite{Postnikov}, it can also be used in the reverse direction.
+This will be our approach as well: we will compute mixed volumes by counting the solutions to the associated systems of polynomial equations.
+This is seldom possible.
+In Postnikov's case it is easy because he obtains systems of linear equations, which have 0 or 1 solutions.
+In our case it is also possible, though new ideas are needed.
+Our systems of equations are not linear, but they are bilinear, and this allows us to express the resulting enumeration problems in terms of the combinatorics of toric ideals of graphs and the enumeration of lattice points in polytopes.

 To apply this general discussion to the harmonic polytope, we begin by defining the segments